JDPowell648/pynyurl/README.md

 ## How Do I Build This Project?
 To build this project, run `docker compose up --build` in your terminal of choice.
 This will create the associated images for the postgres database and the api.

-Y
-ou can hit the API at `host/new?longurl=MY/URL/HERE` to create a shortened URL of 7 characters.
+You can hit the API at `host/new?longurl=MY/URL/HERE` to create a shortened URL of 7 characters.

 Then, you are able to use this shortened URL at `host/use/MYSHORTURL`